 Research also suggests that the benefits of EMDR persist over time.
 The authors of a small

 However, many of the studies on EMDR have small sample sizes and limited follow-up information.

 As a result, several researchers have called for additional research into the treatment.

 Doctors generally consider EMDR therapy to be a safe treatment.
 It typically causes fewer adverse reactions than medications for depression and trauma symptoms.

-Also, unlike some medications, EMDR may maintain its effectiveness after treatment ends.
+Also, unlike some medications, EMDR may

 Even so, EMDR and other forms of psychotherapy may cause some side effects, such as: